FGasper/easyxs/README.md

 ### `char* exs_SvPVbyte_nolen(SV* sv)`

-Like the Perl API’s `SvPVbyte_nolen`, but if there are any NULs in the PV then an exception is thrown.
+Like the Perl API’s `SvPVbyte_nolen`, but if there are any NULs in the string then an exception is thrown.

 ### `char* exs_SvPVutf8_nolen(SV* sv)`